WE ARE A SUSTAINABLE BRAND

 The ability to be maintained at a certain rate or level.

 avoidance of the depletion of natural resources in order to maintain an ecological balance.

 It was critical to our brand that we offer safe and environmentally-kind fibers for both those purely angelic newborns as well as Mother Earth.
 We have one planet and if we want Her to survive for the next generations, we need to take care of Her.
 We also believe in fibers created using non-toxic pesticides and fertilizers, low-water consumption, and closed-loop production processes.
 We sought out the best ways to support a sustainable brand while also maintaining a Made in America story.

 In Addition to our main body materials we are also able to put recycled polyester batting into our quilted styles and recycled polyester thread in all our products.
 We use only non-toxic dyes and are intensely looking for a supplier who offers natural dyes for our materials as this is where we ultimately want to be.
-All our labels and trims are made out of organic cotton twill tape.
-And lastly, our hangtags are made out of recycled cardstock.
+All our woven main labels and trims are made out of organic cotton twill tape.
+And lastly, our hangtags are made out of natural linen paper and vellum.
 Our goal is to be 100% sustainable by 2025 and we are well on our way.

 Organic cotton is grown using methods and materials that have a low impact on the environment.
 Organic production systems replenish and maintain soil fertility, reduce the use of toxic and persistent pesticides and fertilizers, and build biologically diverse agriculture.
 Third-party certification organizations verify that organic producers use only methods and materials allowed in organic production.
 Organic cotton is grown without the use of toxic and persistent pesticides and synthetic fertilizers.
 In addition, federal regulations prohibit the use of genetically engineered seed for organic farming.
 All cotton sold as organic in the United States must meet strict federal regulations covering how the cotton is grown.